pombreda/java2python/readme.md

 ## java2python

-Simple but effective tool to translate Java source code into Python.
+Simple but effective tool to translate Java source code into Python and Rusthon.

 The java2python package can translate any syntactically valid Java source code